promptfoo/promptfoo/site/docs/providers/anthropic.md

 - `max_tokens`: The maximum length of the generated text.
 - `top_p`: Controls nucleus sampling, affecting the randomness of the output.
 - `top_k`: Only sample from the top K options for each subsequent token.
+- `tools`: An array of tool or function definitions for the model to call.

 Example configuration with options and prompts: